rvelthuis/DelphiBigNumbers/README.md

 A type that holds a number as fraction (ratio) of two `BigIntegers`, a numerator and a denominator, i.e. `1/7` or `100/3`.
 This type is very good at simple arithmetic (`+`, `-`, `*`, `/`), since it doesn't lose precision or need any rounding.
 Still a work in progress...

+## C++Builder

+The newest version of BigIntegers has additional overloaded operators and additional constructors that are compatible with C++Builder.
+So now you simply include:

+    #include "Velthuis.BigIntegers.hpp"

+and then you can do things like:

+    BigInteger a = 17;
+    BigInteger b = "123";
+    BigInteger c = a + b;

 ## Directory structure

 ```